-Through teaching, research and service, the Department of Communication Studies: addresses the many ways communication functions to create, sustain, and transform personal life, social relations, political institutions, economic organizations, and cultural and aesthetic conventions in society; promotes competencies required for various modes of mediated and non-mediated communication; and develops skills for analyzing, interpreting and critiquing communication
+Through teaching, research and service, the Department of Communication: addresses the many ways communication functions to create, sustain, and transform personal life, social relations, political institutions, economic organizations, and cultural and aesthetic conventions in society; promotes competencies required for various modes of mediated and non-mediated communication; and develops skills for analyzing, interpreting and critiquing communication

 problems and questions.

-The Department of Communication Studies supports the University’s core values encouraging diversity and equal educational and employment opportunities throughout the University community.
+The Department of Communication supports the University’s core values encouraging diversity and equal educational and employment opportunities throughout the University community.
 These values are articulated in the University’s non-discrimination policy and by the office of Diversity and Multicultural Affairs.